otatebe/chfs/doc/chfsctl.1.md

     % eval `chfsctl -h hostfile -p verbs -c /dev/dax0.0 -b /back/end/dir -m /tmp/chfs start`

-Here is an example to execute two chfsds on host listed in hostfile.
+The following example shows how to execute two chfsds on the hosts listed in the hostfile.
 One is executed on CPU 0 and utilizes the devdax device /dev/dax0.0 and InfiniBand interface mlx5_0, the other is executed on CPU 1 and utilizes /dev/dax0.1 and mlx5_1.
-Except the last execution -M option is required.
-The second or later execution of chfctl requires -A option.
+The -M option is required for all executions except the final one.
+Second or subsequent executions of chfsctl require the -A option.

     % eval `chfsctl -h hostfile -p verbs -c /dev/dax0.0 -C 0 -I mlx5_0 -b /back/end/dir -m /tmp/chfs -M start`
     % eval `chfsctl -h hostfile -p verbs -c /dev/dax1.0 -C 1 -I mlx5_1 -b /back/end/dir -m /tmp/chfs -A start`